Catholic University of Brasília: Education

 In addition to normal classroom courses, the university also offers a distance education program.
 Number of students enrolled in all distance education courses was 1,869 in 2003, and rose to 3,283 in 2006, a 75% increase.
 Until 2006, the university offered eight undergraduate courses and seven postgraduate courses as part of its distance-learning module.
 In the later years, the online course curriculum was expanded with the help of the International Covenants on Centers for Distance Education, or PEADs.

 Today, the university offers 34 undergraduate degree courses, 27 graduate courses, 6 MBA programs and 5 Doctoral graduate courses.

-According to the Student April Editor's Guide 2013, 80 stars had been awarded to 22 courses at UCB.
-The Course of Economics received the highest score, with five stars.
-Twelve courses received four stars: Management, Accounting, Law (CAAS and Campus I), Physical Education (CAAS and Campus I), Pharmacy, Social Communication (journalism, advertising and marketing), Psychology, International Relations and IT Systems.
-Seven courses earned three stars: Computer Science, Biological Sciences, Environmental Engineering, Physiotherapy, Nutrition, Dentistry and Pedagogy.

-In the 2012 release of the RUF - University Ranking Sheet - UCB occupied the 35th position overall and ranked 6th among all private institutions in Brazil.
-Likewise, in Pro-Rectory of Postgraduate Studies and Research, number of enrolled students increased by 40% in 2013.

 Undergraduate programs

 UCB currently offers 53 majors.
 Undergraduate courses are offered by the university under four major categories: